rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 ## The problem with a crashing server

-To illustrate the problem with a crashing server, we use the example below:
+To illustrate the problem with a crashing server, we use the example below (`server-listen.py`):

 ```py
 import socket